Cat Kid Comic Club: Theatre adaptation

 In 2023, an adaptation of Cat Kid Comic Club, created by TheatreWorksUSA, premiered as an Off-Broadway show.
+The National Tour of Cat Kid Comic Club starred Samy Cordero as the titular character.

 Reception

 According to the New York Times Graphic Novel Bestseller list, Cat Kid Comic Club topped the best seller list in 2020.
 It sold more than 4.5 million copies in North America in 2020, according to Scholastic.
 A review of Marissa Moss of the first book was positive, saying "This quickly devoured comic is more than a fun story.
 It's full of useful tips about how to write and draw and gives examples of the wide variety of stories the graphic format allow."